maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 }
 ```

-Once the sampling completes, we're able to calculate the program's residency fraction for each subroutine, that is, how much a specific subroutine has been run within a time frame:
+Once the sampling is completed, we're able to calculate the program's residency fraction for each subroutine, that is, how much a specific subroutine has been run within a time frame:

 ```
 residencyFraction = nStackSamples / nTotalSamples * 100.